Hemp is a plant with a myriad of documented properties. Some of these benefits may even extend to the skin!

 Full-spectrum hemp oil is a great source of antioxidants.
 It contains a myriad of flavonoids including apigenin, luteolin, kaempferol, and quercetin.
 It also contains flavonoids that are unique to the hemp plant, Cannflavin A and B, and a plethora of other antioxidant compounds.

 It’s important to purchase a full-spectrum hemp oil to garner the benefits of the antioxidants from the hemp plant.
-CBD isolate products don’t contain the same naturally-occurring antioxidants.
+Hemp isolate products don’t contain the same naturally-occurring antioxidants.

 Terpenes found in hemp, like β-amyrin and cycloartenol, possess antibacterial properties that may be beneficial for skin (1).